tktan/duolingo/german/15-nature-1.md

 Die Bäume sind groß.: The trees are big.

-Def Apfel fallt.: The apple falls.
+Def Apfel fällt.: The apple falls.

 Ein Baum.: One tree.